-With breech position, noticing it on time allows your obstetrician to be prepared to perform the labor using right the methods.
-Preparation will remove any risk from harm to the baby.
+With breech position, noticing it on time allows your obstetrician to be prepared to perform the labor using the right methods.
+Preparation will remove any risk to do harm to the baby.
 Also, your baby can be in transverse fetal presentation (neither down).

-However, there is no harm in talking about the topic to a midwife for your doctor just to make sure you are ready in case it happens.
+However, there is no harm in talking about the topic to a midwife or your doctor just to make sure you are ready in case it happens.

 It's getting more and more difficult to fit into clothes as your belly gets bigger.
 Getting dressed during the cooler seasons is even more difficult since it might be virtually possible to find a warm coat that fits you.
 Still, refrain from spending too much on maternity clothes.
 After all, you'll be using them for only a couple more months.

 More pain than before might be coming from the increased pressure on your ribs and the upper stomach.
 As a result, you might feel like your ribs are stretching from the inside out.
 Don't worry, no harm can come from this sensation.
 To avoid more inconvenience, have frequent, but smaller meals.
 As you're already uncomfortable, you don't need to overburden your stomach with large portions of meals.